Turkey's first nuclear plant delayed, 'not ready before 2022'

 Milko Kovachev, vice president at Rosatom Overseas, said the project would be completed on time, without giving a date.

-“The programme is clear, the dates are set.
+“The program is clear, the dates are set.
 I believe that our commitment will be fully met as it is planned,” he told Reuters on the sidelines of a nuclear summit in Istanbul.

 Rosatom retains the right to sell up to 49 percent of the stake in its wholly owned subsidiary Akkuyu NGS.
 Stein of RUSI said it had tried to do so, but had found no buyers.